donkuri/learn-mathematics/index.md

 Do not be too quick to look up the solution to the exercise.
 You learn most when you are stuck for a certain amount of time trying to figure out all possible paths to the solution.
 At most, ask for a hint.
 Take your time.
 It's a marathon, play the long game.

+## My favorite textbook isn't on there!

+I'm sorry.
+Either I read it and didn't particularly enjoy or care for it, or I don't know about it.
+Some popular book series will not come up on this list, since it's my list and it's based on what I know and like.
+If you make your own list, feel free to [contact me on GitHub about it!](https://github.com/donkuri), I would love to see it!

 # Part I: Core Subjects

 This part deals with common subjects found in most undergraduate mathematics degree.
 There isn't really any subject here I would skip, all of them are important in helping you acquire mathematical maturity, as well as a general understanding of the various basic structures in mathematics.